sditanna/thingsboard-guide/README.md

 ### 3 - LoRAWAN

-In this new step we will replace the MQTT protocol and the short-range wireless medium with LoRaWAN and [TheThingsNetwork](https://www.thethingsnetwork.org/).
+In this new step we will replace the MQTT protocol and the short-range wireless medium with **LoRaWAN** and [**TheThingsNetwork**](https://www.thethingsnetwork.org/).
 The rest of the system is like the previous tutorial, but we need a new RIOT OS application.
 All you need is in the folder *example/LoRa*.

 For all details, check the following links: